Lemon mint: planting, hardiness & usage

 Lemon mint use and effect

 Lemon mint contains menthol compounds, although much less than peppermint.
-Therefore, it is the fresh, lemony flavour rather than the minty taste that is in the foreground.
-You can make a lemon mint tea from its fresh or dried leaves.
+As a result, its main flavour is fresh and lemony rather than minty taste.
+You can make lemon mint tea from fresh or dried leaves.
 In addition, lemon mint can be used in recipes in a variety of ways.
-It can be used to enhance desserts and sweet dishes, but can also be used in cocktails, lemonades and savoury dishes.
+It can be used to enhance desserts and sweet dishes but can also be used in cocktails, lemonades and savoury dishes.

 Due to the lower menthol content, the effect of lemon mint is less pronounced.
 Therefore, it does not have the undesirable side effects that can occur when peppermint is taken too frequently.
 So if you are looking for a mint for daily consumption, lemon mint is the right choice.

-If you don’t want to miss out on the aroma of lemon mint in the winter months, read about the different methods of preserving the leaves in our article on drying and freezing mint.
+If you do not want to miss out on the lemon mint aroma in the winter months, find out about the different methods of preserving the leaves in our article on drying and freezing mint.